cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 4. Select **Save**.

-## 3. Configure Area 1 Quarantine Policies
+## 3. Configure Area 1 quarantine policies

 ### Select the disposition that you want to quarantine

 Quarantining messages is a per domain configuration.
-To modify which domains will have their message quarantines, access the domain configuration:
+To modify which domains will have their message quarantined, access the domain configuration:

 1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).